-- 1. Excused absences, tardies, and permission to leave school early will be allowed only for the following: - Illness of the student - Medical appointments of the student - Treatment of autism spectrum disorder by a licensed health care practitioner or certified behavior analyst - Head lice, a maximum of two (2) days for each occurrence - Major illness in the immediate family of the student - Death in the immediate family of the student - Religious holiday of a student must be documented by parent/guardian (3) days in advance - Subpoena or forced absence by any law enforcement agency to fulfill civic duties, (A copy of the subpoena or court summons must be presented to the principal or designee.) - Major disaster that would justify absence in the judgment of the administration - Planned absences approved in advance by the principal/designee - 2.
+- 1. Excused absences, tardies, and permission to leave school early will be allowed only for the following: - Illness of the student when provided medical documentation. - Medical appointments of the student seen by a medical provider.
+This does not apply to students with documented chronic conditions. - Treatment of autism spectrum disorder by a licensed health care practitioner or certified behavior analyst - Head lice, a maximum of two (2) days for each occurrence - Major illness in the immediate family of the student - Attendance at a funeral as approved by School Administration. - Death in the immediate family of the student - Religious holiday of a student must be documented by parent/guardian (3) days in advance - Subpoena or forced absence by any law enforcement agency to fulfill civic duties, (A copy of the subpoena or court summons must be presented to the principal or designee.) - Major disaster that would justify absence in the judgment of the administration - Planned absences approved in advance by the principal/designee - 2.
 It is the responsibility of the parent(s) or guardian(s) to provide a written statement indicating the reason for the absence within two (2) days of the student's return to school.
 If the written statement is not provided by the parent, the absence(s) will be unexcused.
-The written statement must include the following information for each absence: - Date the excuse is written - Date(s) of the absence(s) - Full name of the student - Reason for the absence

-- Day time telephone number of parent or guardian - Signature of the parent or guardian
+The written statement must include the following information for each absence: - Date the excuse is written - Date(s) of the absence(s) - Full name of the student - Reason for the absence - Day time telephone number of parent or guardian - Signature of the parent or guardian